 Foreword and Author's Note

 These are a series of short stories in progress, collectively called "The Adventures of Altenglisch Hans Cuxhaven".
 A long name for a little character, whom I have been given permission to feature in these stories of adventure, horror, some comedy, and a little dumb luck.
-An original creation of my girlfriend's (soon-to-be wife), who also has an account on this site (email me privately for details).
-These stories take place in no particular order at various junctures throughout Alteng's life.
+An original creation of my girlfriend (soon-to-be wife) whose fuller story you can read at these stories take place in no particular order at various junctures throughout Alteng's life.
 Any similarities between characters described herein and any persons living or dead is of course not only coincidental, it is indeed nearly impossible.

 Part adventurer, spy, thief, pirate, knight errant, and misunderstood man-with-no-name, he wandered the world treating action as its own reward.
 Many times he actually managed to right wrongs and bring events to a conclusion that benefitted those around him, but he was no infallible superhero-sometimes the fates were against him and he was lucky to escape a setback alive.
 Occasionally he was even seen by the world at large as a villain, though he never saw himself that way.
 He was more like a knight in not-so-shiny armor, doing the right thing when he could, but accepting the reality of the complicated chaotic nature of the world- that things often can only be changed superficially, and even then but temporarily, and if one cannot cheat death then one should at least minimize suffering and face death as swiftly and painlessly as possible.